loorisr/crawlrouter/README.md

 This is a API that is Firecrawl-compatible and integrates with Tavily, Searxng, Firecrawl, Jina, Google CSE, Scraping Bee, Scraping Ant, Markdowner and Crawl4ai.

 I've developed this tool because the different searching and scraping API available don’t have the same format and are not compatible.
-This software helps to use the tool of your choice with a software that is compatible with Firecrawl.
+This software helps to use the tool of your choice with a software that is compatible with Firecrawl API.

-It allows to rotate between providers to help staying within the rate limits.
+It also allows to rotate between providers to stay within the rate limits.

 ## Prerequisites